skyflowapi/skyflow-js/README.md

 const skyflowClient = Skyflow.init({
    vaultID: "string",          //Id of the vault that the client should connect to
    vaultURL: "string",         //URL of the vault that the client should connect to
-   getBearerToken: helperFunc  //helper function that retrieves a Skyflow bearer token from your backend options:{
+   getBearerToken: helperFunc,  //helper function that retrieves a Skyflow bearer token from your backend options:{
-     logLevel:Skyflow.LogLevel // optional, if not specified default is PROD
+     logLevel: Skyflow.LogLevel, // optional, if not specified default is ERROR
-   }
+     env: Skyflow.Env          // optional, if not specified default is PROD }
 })
 ```